Political parties urged to pay special attention to rehabilitation of people displaced by climate change

 “Besides covering a host of suggested initiatives that can help vulnerable youths get their rightful support from the system, this Manifesto also covers provisioning of ‘Water, Sanitation and Hygiene’ for both the people who choose to stay and the ones who choose to move,” says Bikash Pati, Technical Specialist - Water at the WaterAid India, who was also involved in guiding the survey.

-Dhaneswar Mallick of the Astaranga area, a youth actively involved in this survey, demanded for safe drinking water, safety for girls who are migrating out, involvement of youths in all the eco-restoration initiatives and provisioning of local employment opportunities for youths who don’t want to move out of their native areas.
+Dhaneswar Mallick of the Astaranga area, a youth actively involved in this survey, demanded safe drinking water, safety for girls who are migrating out, involvement of youths in all the eco-restoration initiatives, and provisioning of local employment opportunities for youths who don’t want to move out of their native areas.

 For Manjulata Swain from Satabhaya area, another youth involved in the survey, safety of girls and equal wage opportunity for them must be the priority of all political parties contesting the elections.
 She emphasised on the inhuman condition of transport modes which carry migrant workers and suggested better and dignified ways of transport with all basic amenities provided.